 Often forgotten or neglected when it comes to moisturising, your neck can be one of the first places to show signs of ageing.
-Whilst no cream will perform miracles, the reviews for this are rave.
+Whilst no cream will perform miracles, the reviews for this are rave, which is why it's top of our M&S beauty edit.
 Best applied in upward strokes from cleavage to chin both morning and night, it uses Sepilift DPHP technology to lift and tighten as well as hyaluronic acid to plump.
 It won’t magic away crepey, sagging skin overnight, but does make a real difference with continued use.

 My hair is naturally coarse and curly, meaning frizz very much comes with the territory.
 Very little will encourage shine in-between washes other than 10 minutes running the straighteners through my hair – that was until this entered my beauty arsenal.
 Sprayed onto dry hair before brushing through or smoothing with your fingers, it’s a sure-fire way to pin down baby hairs along the hairline and smooth general fluff along the lengths and ends.

 Whilst my usual response to reformulations of my much-loved products is ‘if it’s not broke, don’t fix it’, I’m willing to make an exception for this.
-For those of you not already acquainted with Phillip Kingsley’s Elasticizer, it’s a pre-shampoo conditioner that works to restore elasticity and moisture to the hair, making it less likely to snap and snag.
-This leaves my hair just as silky as the original does, just with the welcome addition of a deliciously floral and fruity scent.
+For those of you not already acquainted with Philip Kingsley’s Elasticizer, it’s a pre-shampoo conditioner that works to restore elasticity and moisture to the hair, making it less likely to snap and snag.
+This leaves my hair silky and shiny - and even comes in a choice of lovely scents.

 Working a little like a more much cheaper and far less time-consuming version of the frizz-banishing Brazilian blow-dry, this spray doesn’t add keratin to the hair but instead cloaks each strand with a waterproof formula.
 The result is smooth, glossy hair that’s less likely to frizz and fluff at the first sign of humidity.
 It needs heat to activate it, so won’t work if you’re a wash-and-go type, but if like me, you’re constantly battling naturally curly hair, it means less straightening in-between washes.
 Use every third shampoo for best results – any more will cause build-up.